charan-kilana/EKS-Microservices-Multilang/README.md

 Therefore, we are using **EC2-managed nodes** in our EKS cluster, which fully support EBS-backed volumes and stateful workloads like Redis.

+# 🛠️ Deployment Steps for Microservices Application on Amazon EKS
+---

 ## 🚀 EKS Cluster Setup